 Supplemental Nutrition Assistance Program (SNAP) certification notices are central to a client’s ability to obtain and maintain SNAP benefits.
 These notices must give clients enough information to understand the reasons for the state agency’s actions and should be written in easily understandable language.
-The U.S. Department of Agriculture’s Food and Nutrition Service (FNS) contracted with Insight to provide technical assistance and training to 10 states in FNS’s Mountain Plains Regional Office.
+The U.S. Department of Agriculture’s Food and Nutrition Service (FNS) contracted with Insight to provide technical assistance and training to 10 states in FNS’s Mountain Plains Region.
 FNS’s overarching goal is to help these states draft, review, and continuously improve their notices, while creating models for all SNAP state agencies.

 - Developed best practices for SNAP certification notices